Eifel-Joe/Voron-2.4-300mm/STL_CAD/README.md

 Some parts in this repo are partially remixed to fit my personal needs.

 Remixes are marked as such by (r)_ in front of the filename.
 Mods are in subdirectories.
 The file names are adapted to the Voron design in terms of color (accent or main).
+When it comes to mods for the complete replacement of components, they are linked at the appropriate place.

 Some mods require the purchase of additional parts.
 A BOM for each mod is available.
 Links are provided (where possible) to the components I used, excluding nuts and bolts.